-The Zoku Ice Cream Maker is actually a manual machine, so beware your arms.
 You can make ice cream, soft serve, frozen yoghurt, gelato, or granitas in about 10-20 minutes.
 You do not even need to transfer the dessert to a different bowl when you put it in the freezer.

 The ice cream maker comes with a stainless steel bowl, a spoon, and a protective sleeve.
 The parts are all easy to clean after use.
 Since this machine is manually operated, this means it is much cheaper than all the other machines on this list.